-Overview: In fourth year as a starter...two-time South Carolina Amateur Champion..Clemson’s best player at the NCAA Regional as a freshman in Illinois....went to high school with Austin Langdale at Pendleton High, just 10 miles from Clemson....Langdale and Young were born just two days apart in the same hospital....ranked No 135 by Golfstat and 145th by Golfweek... starter as a freshman who had injury plagued sophomore year…played in just six tournaments as a sophomore, but returned to form in the summer of 2015......qualified for the U.S. Amateur with rounds of 70-64 to win his sectional in 2015...shot a 13-under-par 59 in a practice round at Brookstone Meadows, a course near Clemson in July of 2015...grew up around the Clemson program, he played at Boscobel Country Club as a youth where Clemson team played and still plays many practice rounds…a product of local legend Harvey Brock…Young became just the fourth Clemson freshman to finish in the top 10 of an NCAA Regional in 2014, he joined Kyle Stanley, Gregg Jones and Richard Coughlan in that exclusive club...played in just four events in the fall of 2014 as he recovered from knee surgery…ranked number-five in the nation among Juniors by Golfweek in August of 2013, he was second among members of the class of 2013…ranked eighth in the nation in the Polo Rankings of August 14, 2013…won 2013 South Carolina Amateur with 272 score, 12-under-par…had bookend rounds of 66 in winning the title by a shot…qualified for the US Amateur, the only Clemson golfer to qualify for the 2013 prestigious event…had outstanding high school career at Pendleton High School in Pendleton, SC, he won the state championship as a junior and senior…won Junior Invitational AJGA event at Sage Valley in 2013…was named national Amateur of the Week after that victory...entering his second semester senior year has 263 birdies and four eagles…veteran of 31 tournaments and 89 rounds, more than any other active Tiger….has 12 rounds in the 60s and 22 rounds under par.
+Overview: First-team All-ACC each of the last two years...two-time South Carolina Amateur Champion...Clemson's best player at the NCAA Regional as a freshman in at Rich Harvest Farms, he finished sixth at that regional....veteran of four NCAA Tournaments, three regionals and a national…received his Clemson degree on May 11, 2017…has had his best year in 2016-17 with 71.06 stroke average, third on the team, but eighth best in Clemson history…veteran of 38 tournaments and 110 career rounds, more than any other active Tiger…has an even 50 rounds at par or better, also most among active Tigers…has 20 career rounds in the 60s, 10 of them have come this year…has 10 career top 10s, five have come this year…has had a career best 67, six times, including four times this year…has had 12 tournaments in which he has shot par or better…went to high school with Austin Langdale at Pendleton High, just 10 miles from Clemson....Langdale and Young were born just two days apart in the same hospital....ranked among the top 51 in the nation by Golfstat and Golfweek entering NCAA national tournament… starter as a freshman who had injury plagued sophomore year…played in just six tournaments as a sophomore, but returned to form in the summer of 2015......qualified for the U.S. Amateur with rounds of 70-64 to win his sectional in 2015...shot a 13-under-par 59 in a practice round at Brookstone Meadows, a course near Clemson in July of 2015...grew up around the Clemson program, he played at Boscobel Country Club as a youth where Clemson team played and still plays many practice rounds…a product of local legend Harvey Brock…Young became just the fourth Clemson freshman to finish in the top 10 of an NCAA Regional in 2014 at Rich Harvest Farms, he joined Kyle Stanley, Gregg Jones and Richard Coughlan in that exclusive club...William Nottingham and Doc Redman joined that list this year… ranked number-five in the nation among Juniors by Golfweek in August of 2013, he was second among members of the class of 2013…ranked eighth in the nation in the Polo Rankings of August 14, 2013…won 2013 South Carolina Amateur with 272 score, 12-under-par…had bookend rounds of 66 in winning the title by a shot…qualified for the US Amateur, the only Clemson golfer to qualify for the 2013 prestigious event…had outstanding high school career at Pendleton High School in Pendleton, SC, he won the state championship as a junior and senior…won Junior Invitational AJGA event at Sage Valley in 2013…has 352 career birdies, 11th in Clemson history.

-Summer 2016: Won the South Carolina Amateur Championship for the second time...had final score of 11 under par 277 in winning by three shots in Georgetown, SC...had consistent rounds of 70-69-68-70...he also won in 2013 in Columbia...joins Clemson Head Coach Larry Penley, Lucas Glover and D.J.
-Trahan as multiple time winners of the South Carolina Amateur from Clemson...had outstanding summer, he was 30 under par for four tournaments...was -7 at the Dogwood Invitational and finished 23rd, tied for first before losing in playoff at Carolinas Amateur, he shot -8 272...then finished fourth at Palmetto Amateur with 276 score before finishing first at South Carolina Amateur...had 69.1 stroke average for 16 rounds in the summer, he shot 72 or better in 15 of the 16 rounds...shot in the 60s eight times...had summer low 64 in third round at Carolinas Amateur...had quite a comeback at Carolinas Amateur in that he shot 76 in first round, then finished 67-64-68 to tie for first...had rounds of 69-71-68-68 at Palmetto...had streak of 11 consecutive rounds under par to finish the summer.
+Summer 2016: Won the South Carolina Amateur Championship for the second time...had final score of 11-under-par 277 in winning by three shots in Georgetown, SC...had consistent rounds of 70-69-68-70...he also won in 2013 in Columbia...joins Clemson Head Coach Larry Penley, Lucas Glover and D.J.
+Trahan as two-time winners of the South Carolina Amateur from Clemson...had outstanding summer, he was 30-under-par for four tournaments...was -7 at the Dogwood Invitational and finished 23rd, tied for first before losing in playoff at Carolinas Amateur, he shot -8 272...then finished fourth at Palmetto Amateur with 276 score before finishing first at South Carolina Amateur...had 69.1 stroke average for 16 rounds in the summer, he shot 72 or better in 15 of the 16 rounds...shot in the 60s eight times...had summer low 64 in third round at Carolinas Amateur...had quite a comeback at Carolinas Amateur in that he shot 76 in first round, then finished 67-64-68 to tie for first...had rounds of 69-71-68-68 at Palmetto...had streak of 11 consecutive rounds under par to finish the summer.